 (a) The cooling air shall flow through round ducts with no variations in the cross-section between the enclosure exit and the sampling plane;

-(b) Use stainless steel with an electropolished finish (or equivalent) for the surfaces of the tunnel that come into contact with the aerosol;
+(b) Stainless steel with an electropolished finish (or equivalent) shall be used for the surfaces of the tunnel that come into contact with the aerosol;

 (c) Any transition between adjacent sectors shall not have imperfections or features that may accumulate brake particulate matter.
-Whenever this is not feasible, ensure the transitions are engineered to minimise the accumulation of brake particulate matter in the size range that is relevant for brake emissions testing;
+Whenever this is not feasible, ensure the transitions are engineered to minimise the accumulation of brake particulate matter;

 (d) Ducts shall have a constant inner diameter di of at least 175 mm and a maximum of 225 mm (175 mm ≤ di ≤ 225 mm).
-The inner duct diameter di is defined as shown in Figure 7.6.;
+The duct inner diameter di is defined as shown in Figure 7.6.;

 (e) A maximum of one bend of 90° or less may be applied in the sampling tunnel (i.e. downstream of the brake enclosure and upstream of the sampling plane) provided that the specifications described in (f) and (g) are met;

-(f) If a bend is applied in the sampling tunnel, the bending radius rb shall be at least two times the duct diameter (2∙di).
+(f) If a bend is applied in the sampling tunnel, the bending radius rb shall be at least two times the duct inner diameter (2∙di).
 The bending radius is defined as shown in Figure 7.6.;